Slovenia at the Olympics

-Athletes representing Slovenia have won a total of 31 medals at the Summer Olympic Games and another 24 at the Winter Olympic Games.
+Athletes representing Slovenia have won a total of 31 medals at the Summer Olympic Games and another 28 at the Winter Olympic Games.
 Slovenia's most successful Summer Olympics have been the 2020 Summer Olympics where they won three gold medals and five medals overall.
 The most successful winter games were the 2014 Winter Olympics, where Slovenian athletes won a record eight medals, including two gold.
 Tina Maze (alpine skiing), Peter Prevc (ski jumping), and Iztok Čop (rowing) are the most decorated post-independence Slovenian Olympians, with four medals each.
 The shooter Rajmond Debevec has competed at the Olympics eight times.
 He competed between 1984 and 2012, representing Yugoslavia for his first two appearances.
 Track and field athlete Merlene Ottey competed at the Olympics seven times between 1980 and 2004.
 In her first six appearances, she was representing Jamaica, for whom she won nine medals, the seventh time she represented Slovenia.
 Debevec is the oldest medallist and the oldest Slovenian participant at the Olympics, having won his last medal at the age of 49 in 2012.
 The youngest participant from Slovenia was Nastja Govejšek, a swimmer, who was 15 at the 2012 games.
 The youngest Olympic medallist for Slovenia has been alpine skier Alenka Dovžan, who was 18 years old when she competed at the 1994 Winter Olympics.

 Slovenian athletes have won medals in nine sports at the Summer and in five sports at the Winter Games.
-The most successful sport for Slovenia at the Summer Olympics is judo with seven medals (three gold) while the most successful sport at the Winter Olympics is alpine skiing with eight medals (two gold).
-In team sports, the men's national teams have participated four times in handball, twice in ice hockey, and once each in basketball and volleyball.
+The most successful sport for Slovenia at the Summer Olympics is judo with seven medals (three gold) while the most successful sport at the Winter Olympics is ski jumping with eleven medals (four gold).
+In team sports, the men's national teams have participated four times in handball, twice in ice hockey, and once each in basketball and volleyball, while women's handball team participated once.
 With a population of just above 2 million, Slovenia often finds itself among countries with the highest medal-per-capita rankings.